andlessa/back2futureTrigger/ATLAS-EXOT-2019-23/README.md

 provied in [HepDATA](https://www.hepdata.net/record/ins2043503) and the [code developed by Louie Corpe](https://github.com/llprecasting/recastingCodes/tree/main/DisplacedJets/ATLAS-EXOT-2019-23).

+Validation of the results can be found in the [validation folder][./validation]

 ## Results for the DipoleDM Model:

 The signal efficiencies for several parameters are shown below: